-Sutton Council became the first One Planet Council in 2009, with its action plan to deliver sustainability to this outer London borough
+Sutton Council became the first One Planet Living council in 2009, with its action plan to deliver sustainability to this outer London borough

 Heart of Hackbridge - 'sustainable placemaking' made this London borough better for people

 Bioregional developed and led a partnership bid to the Mayor of London’s Outer London Fund to radically improve the suburban local centre of Hackbridge, preparing it for the challenges it will face over the coming years.
 These include major housing and retail redevelopment of surrounding brownfield sites.

 Overseen by a local resident and stakeholder Project Board which we set up, and working across the ten One Planet Living principles, Bioregional delivered a multifaceted £1.4 million regeneration programme including: